Iliasnolsson/Http/README.md

 ```

-#### Post to Method Returning Something
+### Post to method returning something
-Make a post call to an api method which returns somthing.
+This is an example of how to make make a post call to an api method which returns something.
 Lets say that https://fakeUrl.com/sign-in returns the json below.

 ``` json
 {
     "firstName": "fake",